phoebeharmon/cafeteria/DEVELOPMENT.md

 **10/19/20**

 * Get access to JSON through key in UIDining APK
-* Parse JSON from URL string
+* Parse JSON from URL string by implementing libcurl and nlohmann json libraries

 **10/20/20**